phinheiro/nodejs-udp-chat/readme.md

 ### Run server
 > node udpserver.js

-please note that the server needs to be started first to register the connection of the clients
+please note that the server needs to be started first to register the clients connections

 ### Run client instances
 > node udpclient.js